-Esquire Magazine has that really cool feature where they ask folks like Donald Trump what they've learned over the course of their lives.
-Given the unlikelihood that Esquire will be calling me anytime soon, I've decided to do my own version right here.
-Plus, I've got some bitching to do, it being the new year and all.
-In fact, I've got so much to talk about that it's hard to know where to begin, where to go with it, what to conclude.
+Esquire Magazine has a really cool feature where they ask folks like Donald Trump what they've learned over the course of their lives.
+Given the unlikelihood Esquire will be calling me anytime soon, I've decided to do my own version right here.
+Plus, I've got some bitching to do, it being the new year.
+In fact, I've got so much to talk about, it's hard to know where to begin, where to go with it, what to conclude.
 Begin I must, though.
-It's the middle of February, for Pete's sake, and if I don't get this thing posted, I'll already be late for the next issue.
+It's the middle of February, and if I don't get this thing posted, I'll already be late for the next issue.
 To that end, I'm committed to cranking it out tonight.
-I've got Johnny Cash singing "Damn your eyes," it's after ten pm on a Sunday night, and it's go time.
+I've got Johnny Cash singing "Damn your eyes," it's after 10:00 PM on a Sunday night, and it's go time.

-That was 1976 technology, technology that today is almost thirty years old.
+That was 1976 technology, technology that today is almost 30 years old.

-Think of how much has changed in the past thirty years.
+Think of how much has changed in the past 30 years.
 A computer that in 1976 would fill up a good-sized living room and require a congressional budget appropriation to purchase is now small enough to fit in one's pocket and costs about as much as dinner for four.
-Today's cars are so technologically advanced that my old El Camino—a ridiculous automobile even in its own day—might as well have been a covered wagon in comparison.
-And yet inexplicably, and I would add inexcusably, a mid to full-sized vehicle coming off the line in 2004 gets no better gas mileage, and in many cases worse, than my old bomber.
+Today's cars are so technologically advanced, my old El Camino—a ridiculous automobile even in its own day—might as well have been a covered wagon in comparison.
+And yet inexplicably, and I would add inexcusably, a mid- to full-sized vehicle coming off the line in 2004 gets no better gas mileage, and in many cases worse, than my old bomber.

-Of course, if you'd like to pony up an extra five grand or so, you can now buy a hybrid, a somewhat goofy looking car that runs off a combination of gasoline and battery power.
-It'll get fifty miles to the gallon, or about what a Volkswagen bug did four decades ago, or what a Geo Metro did two decades ago.
+Of course, if you'd like to pony up an extra $5,000 or so, you can now buy a hybrid, a somewhat goofy looking car that runs off a combination of gasoline and battery power.
+It'll get 50 miles to the gallon, or about what a Volkswagen bug did four decades ago, or what a Geo Metro did two decades ago.
 That's progress, I guess.

 My wife's first car was also a 1976 El Camino.